nantoniazzi/sql-injection-demo/markdowns/part1.md

 # SQL code injection

 This is a little demonstration of a SQL injection in a simple login application.
 In our example, a database as been provisionned with an admin user.
-His credential is:
+Their credentials are:
 ```
 username: admin
 password: admin123